aymane-maghouti/Students-Management-System-Spring/README.md

 ## Features
-- Add new students with details like name, age, and grade.
+- Add new students with details like name, email, adresse...
 - View a list of all students.
 - Update student information.
 - Delete student records.